 Optimal performance of the system requires that the system function that detects pedestrians receives as unambiguous information as possible about the contours of the body - this implies the opportunity to identify the head, arms, shoulders, legs, upper and lower body combined with a normal human pattern of movement.

-If large parts of the body are not visible to the camera then the system cannot detect a pedestrian.
+If large parts of the body are not visible to the function's camera then the system cannot detect a pedestrian.

 - In order for a pedestrian to be detected he/she must appear full-length and have a height of at least 80 cm.

 - The camera sensor's ability to see pedestrians at dusk and dawn is limited - just like the human eye.

 - The camera sensor's capacity to detect pedestrians is deactivated when driving in darkness and tunnels - even when streetlights are lit.

 "Collision Warning with Auto Brake and Cyclist and Pedestrian Detection" is a means of assistance.
 The function cannot detect all pedestrians in all situations and does not see, for example:

 - partially obscured pedestrians, people in clothing that hides their body contour or pedestrians shorter than 80 cm.

 - pedestrians who are carrying larger objects.

 The driver is always responsible that the vehicle is driven properly and with a safety distance adapted to the speed.